-Our stone and porcelain products are packed into wooden crates or pallets and deliveries are made using third party haulage companies.
+Our products are packed into wooden crates or pallets and deliveries are made using third party haulage companies.

 Our standard deliveries are made to the kerbside using 18 tonne lorries between 8.30am-5pm, Monday to Friday.
 If an AM delivery is required, this can be organised at an additional cost.

 Please read through the key issues below to ensure we can make delivery to you as smooth as possible.

 If this standard kerbside delivery service is not suitable for your property, we can also provide alternative options to be priced on a project-by-project basis.

 Our standard deliveries are made on 18 tonne lorries which will need to be able to easily access the delivery address.
 If you think a smaller truck is required, a 7.5 tonne lorry can be requested for an additional charge.

 Standard deliveries are made by lorries with a tail lift and pallet truck which the driver will use to offload the crates / pallets.
 Due to the weight of stone tiles, they need to be able to do this on to a firm surface that is level.
 If your property, for example, has a sloped or gravel driveway or if you live on a hill, please discuss this with us upon placing your order.